 Book Review as published at the Economic History Association David Reisman, The Social Economics of Thorstein Veblen, Cheltenham: Edward Elgar, 2012, vii + 338 pp. $150 (hardcover), ISBN978-0-85793-218-1.
 Those who wish to understand the many and deep contributions of Thorstein Veblen to economics will find that this offering falls short of the mark.
 The title promises to treat the social policy content of Veblen’s economic thought.
 Describing the ways in which markets were being distorted by predatory finance and other special interests, Veblen was read by every socialist leader and most progressives in early and mid-20th century America.
-Written in a popular sarcastic style, his books showed how the behavior of ...
+Written in a popular sarcastic style, his books showed how the behavior of wealth and high finance was having perverse effects after World ...

 After many hours of formatting (thankyou Lynn), the new book The Bubble and Beyond can now be purchased for $10 from Kindle.
 Enjoy!
 Sales so far have been very good.
 The book would be on its second print if we were selling it traditionally.
 The print on demand function we are using is very effective.
 Thankyou for supporting independent thought, production and distribution.
 Tell your friends ;)